Flow0823/hugo.github.io/content/publication/Yang_2025/index.md

 ---

 # **Abstract**
-Importance: Spousal involvement in diabetes care is recommended theoretically, but effectiveness in clinical settings and among diverse populations is unclear.
+**Importance**: Spousal involvement in diabetes care is recommended theoretically, but effectiveness in clinical settings and among diverse populations is unclear.

-Objective: To test the effect of a couple-based intervention among Chinese older patients with type 2 diabetes and their spouses.
+**Objective**: To test the effect of a couple-based intervention among Chinese older patients with type 2 diabetes and their spouses.

 Design, setting, and participants: This multicenter randomized clinical trial comprised 2 arms: a couple-based intervention arm and an individual-based control.
 The trial was conducted across 14 community health care centers in Guangzhou, China, between September 1, 2020, and June 30, 2022, and included patients with confirmed type 2 diabetes aged 55 years or older.
 Eligible partners were married to or cohabitated with the patients.
 Patients who previously participated in type 2 diabetes education courses were excluded, as were couples who both had diabetes, to make a clear distinction between patients and spouses.
 The data were analyzed between January 2023 and April 2024.